 Like your breakfasts spicy?
 Add some diced jalapeño.
 Only have bacon, or dare I say it, Spam on hand?
 Dice it up and swap it out for the ham.
 And while cheddar is the traditional choice, any melty cheese will do.

 This recipe makes one big omelet that will easily feed two people.
 But, feel free to double it and make two big omelets for a crowd of four to six.
 Likewise, feel free to halve it for a party of one—just use a smaller pan.
-Serve with hot sauce or salsa and enjoy!
+Serve with a salad and bread for a complete meal.

 - 1/4 cup white onion (diced)